 Central Utah, 1958-1960s

 A prolonged drought forced the Bosshardt brothers, Milo and Lamar, to abandon their farming pursuits.
 The brothers knew Native Americans had once harvested salt from the area, and began harvesting salt from their land to provide for their families.

 The Bosshardts quickly realized Redmond salt was different from other salts.
 They first noticed that it was far more effective at melting ice and snow than traditional white salt, and began selling it as a premium highway deicer (Ice Slicer).

 The brothers then returned to their farming experience, and discovered Redmond mineral salts and bentonite clay offered a wide variety of health benefits for soil, vegetation, and animals alike.
 Redmond Agriculture carries on their farming legacy with soil and livestock supplements that are unparalleled in their taste, cost savings, and production benefits.

 Today the Redmond mineral and clay deposit is a thriving operation for the ever expanding Redmond family of products.
 Over the decades, more and more industries have come to enjoy our unique profile of over 60 trace minerals.

 Redmond is proud of our special geological history, and takes our environmental stewardship over this deposit seriously.
-Our mine and its facilities are 99% powered by solar energy and we love to offer all natural products to nourish the world from the ground up.
+We love to offer all natural products to nourish the world from the ground up.

 Have you, your crops, or your animals tried Redmond Minerals yet?
 Give us a call at to find unique products that can help your farming operation increase production, save money, and continue to thrive.